sourmash-bio/sourmash/doc/developer.md

 ```
 git clone https://github.com/dib-lab/sourmash.git
 ```
-sourmash runs under both Python 2.7.x and Python 3.5+.
+sourmash runs under Python 3.7 and later.
 The base requirements are screed and cffi, together with a Rust environment (for the extension code).
 We suggest using `rustup` to install the Rust environment: